terefang/rpg-srds/SRD_Bare_Bones_Lite_d100.md

 * A pair (11,22,...,99,00) is a critical indicator.
 * A "00" is always a critical fumble.
 * if successful, the positive effect level (if needed) is equal to the "tens" of the roll.
-* if unsuccessful, the negative effect level (if needed) is equal to the "tens" of the roll minus the "tens" of the threshold.
+* if unsuccessful, the negative effect level (if needed) is equal to the "ones" of the roll.

 ### Rolling at Advantage or Disadvantage